 Dr. Tang says that one of the biggest things that parents can do is be consistent with keeping regular bedtime and sleep routines.

 It’s important to know the recommended amount of sleep per day for each age group according to the American Academy of Pediatrics:

 You shouldn’t wait until your child starts to show signs of being sleepy, like yawning or rubbing his or her eyes.
 At that point, they’re probably overly tired and it has begun to take a toll on them, says Dr. Tang.
-Instead, be consistent about putting your son or daughter to bed at a specific time each night.
+Instead, be consistent about putting your child to bed at a specific time each night.

-Start by putting your child to bed 15 minutes earlier for a day or two ― and then continue moving it up by 15 more minutes each night.
+Start by putting them to bed 15 minutes earlier for a day or two ― and then continue moving it up by 15 more minutes each night.
 Do this until they’re sleeping the appropriate amount of time and their wake-up time is manageable for you both.

 “Once kids have developed bad sleep habits, parents need to have patience with trying to reverse it,” says Dr. Tang.
 “Changing a bedtime and wake time can take about three weeks.
 And you’ve got to be consistent.”